Cobra Learning: Techsmith Knowmia

 Once students have completed the quiz, you can review their results by summary, by student/viewer, and by question.
 You can also download the quiz results as well.

 The analytics tool will show you who has viewed the video and for how long.
 You can also download a CSV file that includes the analytics data as well.
-And, as mentioned in the Quizzing section about grades, the percentage viewed can automatically be recorded in the gradebook, albeit excluded from the final grade calculation unless you edit the grade item to be included.
+And, as mentioned in the Quizzing section about grades, the percentage viewed will automatically be recorded in the gradebook, albeit excluded from the final grade calculation unless you request that your course(s) be exempted from this grade creation.

 Then click on the Accessibility link in the menu.

-Then click Select an Action to access the menu.
-You can Edit Captions, Add Assignee (someone who can edit captions on your behalf), Generate Captions, and Manage Audio Descriptions.
-Select Generate Captions to start the automatic process and click Confirm.
+In this section, you can add an Assignee (someone who can edit captions on your behalf), generate Captions, and manage Audio Descriptions.
+Select Add Caption Track to start the captioning process.

 There are some significant things to note in the Edit Captions mode.